raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 The system **outputs** the following by *default* within the folder `.../reports_dirpath/YYYYMMDD-HHMMSS-image_results/`
 <sup id="go_back_note_01"><a href="#note_01">[1]</a></sup>:
-* `background_image.png`: image representing the background.
-Depending on the background model selected (*see the* [`background_model`](#script-configuration-options-confjson) *option*, it can correspond to the first frame or a sequence images representing the weighted average of the past and current frames.
+* `background_image%06d.png`: image representing the background.
+Depending on the background model selected (*see the* [`background_model`](#script-configuration-options-confjson) *option*), it can correspond to the first frame or a sequence of images representing the weighted average of the past and current frames.
 * `command.txt`: the **Python** command used for running the `run_system.py` script